ChemiKyle/Coursera-Work/Algorithms-Princeton/README.md

-## Dr. Robert Sedgewick's Algorithm's course
+## Dr. Robert Sedgewick's Algorithms course

 Taken in 2017
 Used openjdk version 1.8.0\_131